Commercial Bank of Dubai: Financial data

 In 2024, CBD reported a net profit before tax of AED 3,325 million, representing a 25.5% increase from 2023.
 The bank's total operating income rose by 11.2% year-on-year to AED 5,491 million, while total assets increased by 8.7% to AED 140.2 billion.
 The Return on Equity (RoE) is 23.48% with a cost to income ratio of 25.56%.

 CBD holds credit ratings of A− (Fitch).

 Awards and recognition

 In 2022, CBD was named the number one bank in the UAE on the Forbes list of World's Best Banks 2022, published in conjunction with market research firm Statista, which surveyed more than 45,000 customers across 27 countries around the globe for their opinions on their current and former banking relationships.

 In 2024, CBD received the Environmental, Social, and Governance (ESG) Label from the Dubai Chamber of Commerce, in recognition of its responsible and sustainable business practices.

 In 2024, CBD won accolades for Best Anti-Money Laundering Technology Implementation and Best Mobile Banking Technology Implementation at the TAB Global Middle East Awards.

-In 2024, CBD was honoured with the Best Innovation in Payments Technology award at the MEA Finance Leaders in Payments Awards, which celebrates the region’s most transformative contributions to the evolving payments ecosystem.
+In 2024, CBD was honoured with the Best Innovation in Payments Technology award at the MEA Finance Leaders in Payments Awards, which celebrates the region's most transformative contributions to the evolving payments ecosystem.

+CBD was ranked 20th on Forbes Middle East's 30 Most Valuable Banks 2025 list.
+It also ranked 46th on Forbes Middle Easts Top 100 Listed Companies 2025 list.